yuburoll/DASIC/documents/buildGuide.md

 ![jackSolder3](../images/dasicBuildJackSolder3.jpg)

-While looking at this side, bridge the three jumper pads near the text "JUMP when BACK SIDE" with solder.
-Do not do this on the opposite side (= the top side where the connector is mounted).
+While looking at back side, bridge the three jumper pads near the text "JUMP when BACK SIDE" with solder.
+Do not do this on the opposite side (= the front side where the connector is mounted).

 Solder these jumpers using the same technique as the jumpers on the back of the controller board.